unityfire/alexa-ha/INSTALL.md

 # Setup Your HA Controller to work with Alexa-HA
 Currently only [OpenHAB] is supported - others HA solutions to follow.
-These installation steps can carried out directly on your HA server or better yet another more isolated server on the same network.
-Note depending on your environment, it is best to create a restricted user that runs Alexa-HA and its dependencies rather than simply using a global root/administrator for everything.
+These installation steps can carried out directly on your HA server or better yet a seperate server on the same network.
+Depending on your environment, it is best to create a restricted user that runs Alexa-HA and its dependencies rather than simply using a global root/administrator for everything.
 That is outside of the scope of the current installation documentation...

 NOTE:  These installation instructions are a bit rough, complex and UNDER CONSTRUCTION at the moment but should get the job done!
 It is assumed you are familiar with service/webserver configurations, SSL certificates, and firewall/router setup.
-The setup process will be greatly simplified in the future...
+This process will be greatly simplified in the future...

 To begin:
-- Ideally provision a new server/VM to host this for enhanced security, but these services are lightweight and can be installed on existing servers as well (i.e. on the OpenHAB server, however another dedicated server/VM is very much preferred)
+- Ideally provision a new machine/VM as a dedicated server to host Alexa-HA for enhanced security, but these services are lightweight and can be installed on existing servers as well (i.e. on the OpenHAB server)
 - Install [node.js]
 - Install [npm]
 - Install [alexa-app]
 - Install [alexa-app-server]
 - Install [request]
-- Install [pm2] (optional, for setting Alexa-HA as a background service)
+- Install [pm2] (optional, but very useful for setting Alexa-HA as a background service)
+- Apply a temporary [patch] to alexa-utterances (which was installed as a dependency for alexa-app), required to support the CUSTOM SLOT types - should not be necessary after the next release of alexa-app!

 You now have all the dependencies met and can continue with configuring and starting the Alexa-HA Skill.

 - Checkout the code or just download the ZIP from [Alexa-HA]'s github page to the Alexa-App-Server's /example/app/ directory (i.e. example/app/Alexa-HA)
 - Copy config_default.js to config.js
 - Edit config.js
-- Set the various AWS ASK related settings - applicationId/userId values and more available from [Amazon Developer Portal]
+- Set the various AWS ASK related settings as needed - applicationId/userId values and more available from [Amazon Developer Portal]
 - If you want to use [Wolfram Alpha] with Alexa-HA (i.e. to have it 'research' stuff for you via voice, optional!), register and enter your API key
-- Open up your HA's various configuration files (i.e. items/sitemaps/rules) for reference in another window; use these to setup the rest of config.js as desired.
-The most important part of configuring this is that beyond the General Configuration section, the mappings setup in the HA* & config.item/mode/metric sections in Alexa-HA's config.js are correctly pointed to the items in use on your HA controller!
+- Open up your various OpenHAB configuration files (i.e. items/sitemaps/rules) for reference in another window; use these to setup the rest of config.js as desired.
+The most important part of configuring this is that beyond the General Configuration section, the mappings setup in the HA* & config.item/mode/metric sections in Alexa-HA's config.js are correctly pointed to the items/modes/devices in OpenHAB!
 Alexa-HA uses this to determine which items in your home do what, and where...
-You may also need to create new groups (specifically for lighting) to control many items at a time via voice!
-- Create a few new items in your OpenHAB configuration/items/* file to be used only by Alexa-HA.
-These are used only as a fallback for custom/arbitrary voice commands (which can trigger custom rules on the HA server):
+- Create a few new items in your OpenHAB configuration/items/* file to be used by Alexa-HA.
+These are used only as a fallback for custom/arbitrary voice commands (which can trigger custom rules on the OpenHAB server):
 ```
 String ECHO_VoiceCMD "ECHO CMD: [%s]"
 String ECHO_Answer "ECHO Answer: [%s]"
 Switch ECHO_Processed "ECHO Proc [%s]"
 ```
+- You may also need to create new groups on the HA server (especially for lighting) so Alexa-HA can control many items (i.e. in the same room) at a time.
-- The rest of the config.js file can be revisited/improved later (i.e. units/colors/utterances/etc sections can be customized).
+- The rest of the config.js file can be revisited/improved later (i.e. units/colors/utterances/etc sections may be further customized).
 - Save & Exit
-- Consider editing Alexa-App-Server 'example/server.js' and changing to a non-standard port number
+- Consider editing Alexa-App-Server 'example/server.js' and changing the service to use a non-standard port number
 - You can now start the Alexa-App-Server and Alexa-HA app in the foreground with 'node server.js' or keep it running in the background with 'pm2 start server.js' ('pm2 status' displays additional useful info)
 - Visit http://INTERNAL_IP:PORT/alexa/Alexa-HA/ - which should show the Alexa Tester page.
 This confirms that the service is up and listening.
 - You now have the option of exposing your internal Node.js/Express service directly to the public, or setting it up behind a webserver such as Apache or Nginx.
 In all cases an SSL certificate (trusted, or alternatively a self signed cert can be uploaded via [Amazon Developer Portal]) must be used for HTTPS.
-For example, assuming you already have a SSL-enabled Apache webserver, edit Apache's 'sites-available/default-ssl' config file and add the following inside of the VirtualHost configuration (proxied address/ports depend on your internal setup!):
+For example, assuming you already have a SSL-enabled Apache webserver, edit Apache's 'sites-available/default-ssl' config file and add the following inside of the VirtualHost configuration (proxied address/ports depend entirely on your network setup!):
 ```
     <Location /api>
         ProxyPass http://localhost:10000
         ProxyPassReverse http://localhost:10000
     </Location>
 ```
-- Setup a port forwarding rule to route external public requests to the new Node.js internal service.
+- Setup a port forwarding rule to route external public requests to the new Node.js/Express internal service.
 If you have an public static IP address (from your ISP), use it.
 If not, consider a dynamic DNS service which will route a static FQDN to your dynamic IP.
 In both cases, we recommend selecting a 'high port' of 30000+ to use for the communication from the public to Alexa-HA.
 For example, a public static IP:Port of '123.123.123.123:30000' is forwarded (by the firewally/router) to an internal private IP:port of '192.168.1.50:10000'.
 - Restart all services  (Alexa-App-Server & webserver) for the changes to take effect.
 - You should now be able to access 'https://MY_FQDN/api/alexa/Alexa-HA' and see the 'Alexa Tester' page from the ouside (which is required for the next steps work)!
 If not, you have a service or firewall config issue that needs to be addressed before continuing.